Dr. Gerry Ebalaroza-Tunnell

 She is a dynamic instructor who co-mingles humor and science, making her teachings easy to apply.
 She is a fantastic facilitator who demonstrates that the best gift we can give ourselves and others is the practice of resilience; our ability to promote positive emotional perceptions, manage our stress-induced reactions and adapt to the daily challenges that life often throws our way.

-A certified trainer of the Institute of HeartMath’s Resilience Advantage Program, a graduate from Antioch University’s Masters of Whole Systems Design and a Social Science major from Washington State University, Gerry understands the importance of co-creating change and the social sciences of learning together.
-She believes that through systemic thinking and daily practice of resilience, we can move towards cultivating an environment of cohesiveness and synchronicity.
+A certified trainer of the Institute of HeartMath’s Resilience Advantage Program, a graduate from Antioch University’s Masters of Whole Systems Design, and a Social Science major from Washington State University, Gerry understands the importance of co-creating change and the social sciences of learning together.
+She believes that through systemic thinking and the daily practice of resilience, we can move towards cultivating an environment of cohesiveness and synchronicity.

 To add to her list of credentials, Gerry holds Graduate Certificates in Systems Thinking and Design, Integrated Skills for Sustainable Change, and Permaculture Design.
+Gerry is also the host for the Mixed Plate Podcast.